 The vibrant culture of India has a significant place for attire for the head too, called ‘turbans’.
 Most of the parts of India are going to fascinate you when you will see you around men here wearing colorful turbans on their heads.
 Well, it’s a traditional part of the culture of India.
-The stories and reasons, texture and presentation and sometimes name also regarding the turbans of India also vary from place to place in our diverse India.
-It would be fun to know all the colorful facts about turbans of India.
+The stories and reasons, texture and presentation, and sometimes name also regarding the turbans of India also vary from place to place in our diverse India.
+It would be fun to know all the colorful facts about the turbans of India.

 Different Types of Turbans in India

 The different version of Turbans of India:- As you already know that there are different versions on who wear Turbans in India.
 It’s time to take a sneak peek into these varied versions.
 Starting from Rajasthan, their Rajasthani turban is called as ‘Pagdi’ or ‘Safa’.
 And the reason to wear that is the pride and respect; also sometimes it is worn to protect the head from the heat of the hot desert.